Cause Categories

 Healthcare: focused on healthcare access, disease prevention, mental health, and maternal and child health.

-Humanitarian Aid: focuses on providing immediate and sustained relief to people affected by crises, such as natural disasters, armed conflicts, forced displacement, food insecurity, and public health emergencies.
+Humanitarian Aid: focused on providing immediate and sustained relief to people affected by crises, such as natural disasters, armed conflicts, forced displacement, food insecurity, and public health emergencies.

-Orphan & Widow Care: focused on meeting the needs of some of the most vulnerable members of society—widows who have lost their spouses and orphans who have lost one or both parents—emphasizing protection, provision, and empowerment for individuals who are at risk of exploitation, poverty, and social isolation.
+Orphan & Widow Care: focused on meeting the needs of some of the most vulnerable members of society, emphasizing protection, provision, and empowerment for individuals who are at risk of exploitation, poverty, and social isolation.

 Poverty Alleviation: focused on long-term strategies to reduce the economic and social conditions that keep individuals and communities in poverty, seeking to empower people to achieve economic self-sufficiency and dignity.

-Redemptive Methodology: an enterprise whose primary impact on the world happens through the way business is conducted.
-Being rooted in Christ, its leaders follow the Holy Spirit to intentionally participate in God’s transformational work in the lives of employees, vendors, and customers, while creating sustainable value.
+Redemptive Methodology: an enterprise whose primary impact happens through the way business is conducted—intentionally participating in God’s transformational work in the lives of employees, vendors, and customers, while creating sustainable value.